sjitech/proxy-login-automator/README.md

 	path_of_Chrome --proxy-pac-url=http://localhost:65000/real_pac_path
 	```

-#Note
+Note: The user/password are both for the local PAC server and child proxy servers.

+#Note for Windows 10 "Windows Store Apps"
-On Windows 10, The Windows Store Apps maybe use "Isolated Network" settings which does not respect Internet Option of IE or control panel.
+On Windows 10, The Windows Store Apps (such as pre-installed Weather, Calender) maybe use "Isolated Network" settings which does not respect Internet Option of IE or control panel.

 Windows Store Apps may have its own network policy such as how to connect to internet.
 There are group policy Computer Configuration\Policies\Administrative Templates\Network\Network Isolation\Internet proxy servers for apps to serve these apps.

 See http://www.thewindowsclub.com/setup-proxy-metro-application-windows-8

+#Note on NTLM authentication or other authentication

+This tool currently only support HTTP basic authentication.
+If you want to use other authentication such as NTLM,
+you can use other tool such as [NGINX reverse proxy to NTLM authenticated http server](http://nginx.org/en/docs/http/ngx_http_upstream_module.html#ntlm)

 Good luck